camdenslade/SplashIDE/README.md

 # Developer Guide

 ## Overview
+This IDE primarily serves as a personal tool for my own development purposes.
+Feel free to use it or propose changes/fixes or port your own version.
 This guide provides comprehensive information for developers working on the Splash IDE codebase.
 The application follows VS Code's architecture patterns with a service-based design, dependency injection, and strict TypeScript.

 ## Table of Contents